 Note: This scoreboard may not be 100% accurate as I could have missed some mistrials that occurred at the early stages of the trial or a quick court trial that lasted a couple of hours….. but it is close to 100%.

-Show Me The Justice congratulates Defense Attorney Diana Sims for earning 7 “Not Guilty” Verdicts since 2017
+Show Me The Justice congratulates Defense Attorney Matthew Sharp for earning 8 “Not Guilty” Verdicts since 2017

-Diana is tied for NUMBER 38 on the “Rosster” of TRIAL LAWYERS WITH THE MOST WINSSINCE 2017
+Matthew is tied for NUMBER 28 on the “Rosster” of TRIAL LAWYERS WITH THE MOST WINSSINCE 2017

 Leading Defense Attorneys for Winning Felony and Misdemeanor Verdicts since February 2017 – OVER 2,000 PRACTICING DEFENSE ATTORNEYS at the Harris County Criminal Courthouse (stats taken from above spreadsheet)